 In addition to displaying much of the best examples of Victorian architecture of any valleys town, Aberdare can lay claim to two major cultural distinctions.

 The town of Aberdare is a major reason (if not the main reason) that Wales is known as the 'Land of Song'.
-Choral master Caradog (real name Griffith Rhys Jones) led 'Y Côr Mawr' (The great choir of south Wales) twice to victory in the Crystal Palace Choral Competition in London, in 1872 & 1873.
+Choral master Caradog (real name Griffith Rhys Jones) led 'Y Côr Mawr' (The great choir of South Wales) twice to victory in the Crystal Palace Choral Competition in London, in 1872 and 1873.
 Not a bad claim for a small place.

 The Cynon Valley has many opportunities for outdoor exploration, with some beautiful walks, stunning viewpoints and exciting activities for visitors of all ages.
 In addition to the many Natural Resources Wales owned sites, here's what's on offer around Aberdare.

 Aberdare Park is a 50 acre open space, set in beautiful surroundings that nod back nostalgically to the Victorian era in which it was built.
 Nestled between the suburb villages of Gadlys, Cwmdare (Cwmdâr), and Trecynon the park allows visitors to enjoy panoramic views of the Cynon valley.
 Home to a wide range of flora you'll be treated to rose gardens, a variety of numerous tree species, and meticulously curated flower beds throughout the site.